Patient Complaints & Problems with ALL ON 4 Dental Implants

 Many problems with ALL ON 4 originate from poor treatment planning prior to the surgery.
 If the restorative dentist is not involved in the treatment planning or restorative dentist fails to spend time needed for proper treatment planning or fail to communicate with the surgeon, implants placement may be compromised.
 These problems will have negative impact on the restorative phase of the treatment and they are not easy to correct later in the treatment phase.

 Implant placements play an important role on the ALL ON 4 restoration and final prosthesis durability.
 Unsupported teeth beyond the implants can break off due to excessive stress.
 Too much stress on the implants due to poor treatment planning can lead to bone loss and implant failures.
 These problems are amplified for patients with a history of Bruxism and proper treatment planning must be done to overcome the grinding forces of bruxism.

 Problems with ALL ON 4 restoration process

 ALL ON 4 restoration leading to final prosthesis is a highly technique demanding process with numerous stages and patient try-ins.
 The restorative dentist must pay close attention to all the steps involved in this process and direct the dental lab with every step.
-If these steps are not followed or proper patient trials are not completed, the final prosthesis may not live up to the expectation of the patient and patient can experience difficulty with chewing, may affect esthetics and durability of final prosthesis.
+If these steps are not followed or proper patient trials are not completed, the final prosthesis may not live up to the expectation of the patient and the patient can experience difficulty with chewing, which may affect the esthetics and durability of the final prosthesis.

 Poor Construction of ALL ON 4